Quite simply one of the most beautiful destinations in Taiwan!

 Taichung to Sun Moon lake

 Buses leave from Taichung Train Station, High-Speed Train (HSR) Station as well as from the airport.
 189$ / 340$ for one-way / return with the convenient Taiwan Tourist Shuttle Bus.
+More info about travel from Taichung to SML.

 Taipei to Sun Moon Lake